-Our loan portfolio is concentrated in continental Europe, particularly in Germany and Austria, Spain and Portugal, and Scandinavia.
-At December 31, 2017, Germany and Austria accounted for 41% of our total loan portfolio, Spain and Portugal accounted for 17% and Scandinavia accounted for 16%.
-Accordingly, the recoverability of these loan portfolios in particular, and our ability to increase the amount of loans outstanding and our results of operations and financial condition in general, are dependent to a significant extent on the level of economic activity in continental Europe.
-A return to recessionary conditions in the economies of continental Europe (in particular, Germany) would likely have a significant adverse impact on our loan portfolio and, as a result, on our financial condition, cash flows and results of operations, including potential upcoming political-related events in Italy and Spain.
+The Consumer Group's loan portfolio is concentrated in continental Europe, particularly in Germany and Austria, Spain and Portugal, and Scandinavia.
+At December 31, 2018, Germany and Austria accounted for 39% of the Consumer Group's total loan portfolio, Spain and Portugal accounted for 18% and Scandinavia accounted for 18%.
+Accordingly, the recoverability of these loan portfolios in particular, and the Consumer Group's ability to increase the amount of loans outstanding and the Consumer Group's results of operations and financial condition in general, are dependent to a significant extent on the level of economic activity in continental Europe.
+A return to recessionary conditions in the economies of continental Europe (in particular, Germany) would likely have a significant adverse impact on the Consumer Group's loan portfolio and, as a result, on the Consumer Group's financial condition, cash flows and results of operations, including potential upcoming political-related events in the countries where the Consumer Group operates.

-The economies of some of the countries where we operate have been affected by a series of political events, including the United Kingdom's vote to leave the European Union in June 2016, which caused significant volatility and has given rise to increasing anti-EU sentiment and populist movements in other EU member states.
-The Spanish region of Catalonia has recently experienced several social and political movements calling for the region's secession from Spain.
-As of the date of this Information Memorandum, considerable uncertainty exists regarding the outcome of political and social tensions in Catalonia, which could result in potential disruptions in business, financing conditions or the environment in which the Group operates in the region and in the rest of Spain, any of which could have a material adverse effect on the Group's business, results of operations, financial condition and prospects.
-On 1 June 2018, the former Prime Minister of Spain.
+The economies of some of the countries where the Consumer Group operates have been affected by a series of political events, including the United Kingdom's vote to leave the European Union in June 2016 and the UK's subsequent negotiations with the EU, which are causing significant volatility and have given rise to increasing anti-EU sentiment and populist movements in other EU member states.
+In 2017, the Catalonian region experienced several social and political movements calling for the region's secession from Spain.
+As of the date of this Information Memorandum, there is still uncertainty regarding the outcome of political and social tensions in Catalonia, which could result in potential disruptions in business, financing conditions or the environment in which the Consumer Group operates in the region and in the rest of Spain.
+In addition, the tensions in 2018 between the Italian government and the EU over Italy's fiscal policy and budget have contributed to increased instability.
+Continued or worsening political conflicts in the EU could have a negative impact on the economies of the EU and consequently could have a material adverse effect on the Consumer Group's business, results of operations, financial condition and prospects.
 There can be no assurance that the European and global economic environments will not continue to be affected by political developments, including upcoming elections in 2018 in key EU member states.

-The economies of some of the countries where we operate have experienced volatility since the recent global financial crisis.
-This volatility resulted in fluctuations in the levels of deposits and in the relative economic strength of various segments of the economies to which we lend.
-In addition, some of the countries where we operate are particularly affected by commodities' price fluctuations, which in turn may affect financial market conditions through exchange rate fluctuations, interest rate volatility and deposits volatility.
-Negative and fluctuating economic conditions, such as slowing or negative growth and a changing interest rate environment, impact our profitability by causing lending margins to decrease and credit quality to decline and leading to decreased demand for higher margin products and services.
+The economies of some of the countries where the Consumer Group operates have experienced volatility since the recent global financial crisis.
+This volatility resulted in fluctuations in the levels of deposits and in the relative economic strength of various segments of the economies to which the Consumer Group lends.
+In addition, some of the countries where the Consumer Group operates are particularly affected by commodities' price fluctuations, which in turn may affect financial market conditions through exchange rate fluctuations, interest rate volatility and deposits volatility.
+Negative and fluctuating economic conditions, such as slowing or negative growth and a changing interest rate environment, impact the Consumer Group's profitability by causing lending margins to decrease and credit quality to decline and leading to decreased demand for higher margin products and services.